-Q: Will the pass/fail grading this semester impact my institutional scholarships?
+Q: Will choosing the pass/fail grading option impact my institutional scholarships?

-A: No, you will continue to receive your institutional scholarships for spring 2020 and if not graduating, into the next academic year on the standard fall/spring awarding schedule.
+A: No, you will continue to receive your institutional scholarships regardless of whether you choose the pass/fail grading option.
 Check your student portal to view your awards and let the Office of Financial Aid know if you have any questions by emailing firstname.lastname@example.org.

 Q: I am a student and have a job on campus.
 Will I continue to be paid if I’m not working?

-A: No, any student who has moved home or is no longer working their former hours will not be paid for hours not worked.
+A: No, any student who is no longer working their former hours will not be paid for hours not worked.

-Q: I am still on campus and would like to be considered for a campus job that has a preference for a student with a Federal Work-Study (FWS) offer.
+Q: I would like to be considered for an on-campus job that has a preference for a student with a Federal Work-Study (FWS) offer.
 I originally declined my FWS offer.
 Can I be reconsidered?

 A: Yes, if you were originally offered the funds and declined them, please contact the Office of Financial Aid at email@example.com and we will confirm if you are still eligible, add the funds to your portal, and communicate to Student Employment so they know you qualify for an FWS position.

-Q: I moved off-campus for the term.
-Does my university health insurance through Aetna cover me at home?
+Q: I am attending Illinois Tech remotely.
+Does my university health insurance through Aetna cover me where I am?

 A: Aetna is a nationwide network, and in most instances an in-network provider is available, although students may also use out-of-network providers.
 Students can use the “DocFind” tool to locate in-network providers wherever they reside.